kayabliss/DogRequestDatabase/DogHistoryDatabase/README.md

 # DogHistoryDatabase
-## Connect, Display Image to internet- Retrofit2, Moshi & Coil
-## Create a database using room
+-Connect, Display Image to internet- Retrofit2, Moshi & Coil -Create a database using room

 Simple overview of use/purpose.